Household-Management-101.com

 This week is all about reducing holiday stress through planning.
 Therefore, I also want you to sit down and really think about your ideal holidays, and how they would be.

-This will really help you identify your own priorities, which will let you know what actions are worth the effort and which ones you should just stop stressing over, and not do at all.
+This will help you identify your own priorities, which will let you know what actions are worth the effort and which ones you should stop stressing over, and not do at all.

 For example, do you always run around like crazy getting ready for a big Christmas open house, but don't enjoy it at all?
 Instead, is your ideal holiday sitting around a fire talking to your family members?